Top 10 Reasons to Build a Home Addition Instead of Moving: Building Up Vs. Building Out

 - Building a foundation can be costly

 - Property lines can limit how big you go

 When you discuss this with your design and build contractor, they’ll have a full list of pros and cons that will help you make an informed decision about building out vs. building up.

 Building up: adding another level to your home

 Building up, even if it’s a third story on top of the existing two, is the best option when floor space is too limited to give you what you need.
 Whether it’s a second level on top of a one-story structure or adding a third level to a two-story home, design-and-build contractors can make it happen.

-Bring in a trusted design-build contractor
+Bring in a trusted design-and-build contractor

 Our team consists of every type of professional that’s needed on a residential addition project.
-The phases of the project are handled seamlessly from designers to builders, ensuring that your project will be completed according to your vision.
+Each phase of the project is handled seamlessly from designers, who will work directly with you to make sure everything on your wish list is covered, to the builders, who will complete the project according to your vision.